PrefectHQ/prefect/docs/guides/deployment/ecs-flow-run-infra.md

 - The AWS CLI installed on your local machine.
 You can download it from the AWS website.
 - A Docker image of your Prefect worker, which you can build and push to an Amazon ECR registry.
 TODO: Point to another file with instructions on building and pushing a container to host the worker.

-## Step 1: Create an IAM Role for the ECS Task
+### Step 1: Create an IAM Role for the ECS Task
+TODO: Convert this
 First, you need to create an IAM role that the ECS task will use to access AWS resources.
 Here are the steps:

 1. Open the IAM console and click on "Roles" in the left sidebar.
 2. Click on the "Create role" button.
+`aws iam create-role --role-name prefect-worker-ecs-role --assume-role-policy-document file://<path_to_trustpolicy.json>`
 3. Select "ECS" as the trusted entity type and click on "Next: Permissions".
+`aws iam create-role --role-name prefect-worker-ecs-role --assume-role-policy-document file://<path_to_trustpolicy.json>`
 4. Select the "AmazonECSTaskExecutionRolePolicy" policy and click on "Next: Tags".
 5. Add any tags you want to the role and click on "Next: Review".
 6. Enter a name for the role (e.g., "prefect-worker-ecs-role") and click on "Create role".
+`aws iam tag-role --role-name prefect-worker-ecs-role --tags Key=tagKey,Value=tagValue`
-## Step 2: Create a Task Definition
+### Step 2: Create a Task Definition

 Next, you need to create an ECS task definition that specifies the Docker image for the Prefect worker, the resources it requires, and the command it should run.

 Here are the steps:

 1. Create a JSON file with the following contents: